opd-ai/desktop-companion/README.md

 - Try different desktop environments (GNOME, KDE, XFCE)
 - Check window manager documentation for overlay support

+**Game features not working**:
+- Ensure you're using the `-game` flag to enable Tamagotchi features
+- Use character cards with game features (e.g., `character_with_game_features.json`)
+- Check that the character card has `stats`, `interactions`, and `gameRules` sections

+**Stats overlay not visible**:
+- Ensure both `-game` and `-stats` flags are enabled
+- Try pressing the stats toggle keyboard shortcut
+- Verify the character card has valid stats configuration

+**Save game not loading**:
+- Check permissions on save directory (`~/.local/share/desktop-companion/`)
+- Ensure character name matches between save file and character card
+- Try starting fresh if save file is corrupted (will auto-regenerate)

 ### Debug Mode

 Enable debug logging for troubleshooting: